tayyabrana492/tayyabrana492/README.md

-- 👋 Hi, I’m @tayyabrana492
+- 👋 Hi, I’m Muhammad Tayyab Rana
-- 👀 I’m interested in ...
+- 👀 I’m interested in Technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IT Projects
-- 📫 How to reach me ...
+- 📫 Reach me in DM

 <!---
 tayyabrana492/tayyabrana492 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.